Minoru/blog.tty8.org/posts/2019-12-01-howto-optional-type-in-field-in-anki.markdown

 ---

 [Anki][anki] is a program that lets you quiz yourself periodically.
-It models the so-called [forgetting curve][forgetting-curve]: by remembering some fact, you strengthen the memory of it.
+It models the so-called [forgetting curve][forgetting-curve]: by recalling some fact, you strengthen the memory of it.
 I use Anki to memorize English words and idioms, and I'm pretty sure I wouldn't have been able to express myself *this* freely if I didn't practice with the program.